 - Meridian 0.33 G Insecticide is great as a broad-spectrum insecticide, eliminating Japanese beetles, sod webworms, June bugs, and more.
 Apply in the spring for prevention.

 If you’re concerned about chemical use, most lawns can benefit from natural methods or organic curative pesticides.
 Treat your lawn naturally by correctly applying fertilizer, lime, and other health-supporting products during key times of the year.

-Consider using a topical applicant such as neem oil.
-Neem oil kills lawn grubs by penetrating their thin, rubbery bodies and impeding their growth.
+Consider using a topical application such as neem oil to get rid of grubs and grub infestations.
+Neem oil kills grubs and grub worms by penetrating their thin, rubbery bodies and impeding their growth.

 Attracting predator pests such as house wrens or parasitic worms are great methods of managing a pre-established grub problem.
 Install birdhouses around the property to house hungry birds, and provide spaces in your lawn for other grub predators such as wasps.

 Finally, milky spore disease is one of the best ways to prevent grubs from pupating in late summer.
 Bacterium capsules can be purchased in bulk and sowed throughout the lawn before July.
 Milky spore is an insect killer of impressive strength, and will quickly eliminate grubs before reaching adulthood.

 Prevention against grub worms begins with cultural and organic controls.